cloudcreativity/ddd-modules/docs/guide/upgrade.md

 ### Aggregates & Entities

-Aggregates must now implement the `Contracts\Domain\Aggregate` interface.
+Aggregates must now implement either the `Contracts\Domain\AggregateRoot` or `Contracts\Domain\Aggregate` interfaces.
 Likewise, for entities the interface is now `Contracts\Domain\Entity`.
 The traits have been renamed as follows:

 - `Domain\EntityTrait` is now `Domain\IsEntity`
 - `Domain\EntityWithNullableIdTrait` is now `Domain\IsEntityWithNullableId`.